aws/aws-node-termination-handler/DEVELOPMENT.md

 export KUBECONFIG="$PWD/kubeconfig"
 ```

-If you do not want to use `envsubst` you can copy the template file and substitute the referenced values.
+As an alternative to using `envsubst` you can copy the template file and substitute the referenced values.

 ## 3. Create Infrastructure